 Easy Chicken Paillard with Shallots and Capers

-Recipes like this one do often load on the butter.
-Here, I use grape seed oil to brown the chicken, which cuts down the amount of saturated fat, and rely on butter solely to flavor the sauce.
+Recipes like this one typically load on the butter.
+Here, I use avocado oil to brown the chicken, which cuts down the amount of saturated fat, and rely on butter solely to flavor the sauce.
 If you read my piece recently on Five Favorite Fats, you’d know that butter is one of them, but that a little does go a long way.
 Butter and all, this chicken comes in at under 250 calories a serving.

 As for the kid friendly factor, mine gobble this down with as much enthusiasm as when I set a plate of Chicken Parmesan in front of them.
 The chicken is tender, the capers lend a saltiness and tang that balances gorgeously with the butter.
 The amount of alcohol in the dish per serving is quite small, and much of it burns off as it cooks.
-You can also simply leave any sauce off your child’s plate if you’re concerned, although you may just find they sleep better at night (perhaps that’s the secret to all those well-behaved French children I’ve been reading about lately).
+You can also simply leave any sauce off your child’s plate if you’re concerned.

 Pair this with loads of vegetables and salad on the side, not hard to come by this time of year, and you are all set for family supper.